TheAlmightyMight/TypeScript-Node-Template/README.md

 # TypeScript-Node-Template

+Very easy to use and set up Express app created to ease the process of starting a new (TypeScript + node JS) project.

 ## Available scripts

 To set up your app for production you can run `npm run setup:prod` or `npm run setup:dev` for development (when first installed / cloned the repository)